bakks/butterfish/README.md

 Butterfish is for people who work from the command line, it adds AI prompting to your shell (bash, zsh) with OpenAI.
 Think Github Copilot for shell.

 Here's how it works: use your shell as normal, start a command with a capital letter to prompt the AI.
-The AI sees the shell history, so you can ask contextual questions like "why did that command fail?".
+The AI sees the shell history, so you can ask contextual questions like "Why did that command fail?".

 This is a magical UX pattern -- you get high-context AI help exactly when you want it, NO COPY/PASTING.